-Adobe's management of this risk is to ensure energy efficiency excellence, FIRST: for over 6 years, 70+% of our global employees work in certified green buildings under Leadership in Energy and Environmental Design (LEED) under the United States Building Council (USGBC).
+Adobe's management of this risk is to ensure energy efficiency excellence, FIRST: for over 7 years, 70+% of our global employees work in certified green buildings under Leadership in Energy and Environmental Design (LEED) under the United States Building Council (USGBC).
 This certification program offers a structured approach to ensuring that the facility maintains its sustainability, through a series of focused actions.
 The LEED program serves as both.
-Adobe has even certified its owned data center to LEED-Gold standards.
+Adobe has even certified its owned & managed data center to LEED-Gold standards.
 In 2014, as Adobe expanded its operations in India and realized the risks inherent in the unreliable grid, the company decided to invest in green building initiatives in the India facilities, as green buildings historically consume less energy and are robust.
-In mid-2017, Adobe signed an open-access, grid-scale (2MW) solar PPA for our Bangalore site, making this the first effort by a US-based tech company in India to be powered by renewable energy, that serves as a first step toward achieving our RE100 commitment.
+In mid-2017, Adobe signed an open-access, gridscale (2MW) solar PPA for our Bangalore site, making this the first effort by a US-based tech company in India to be powered by renewable energy, and in 2018 (online 2019) we partnered with Facebook on a 300+MW grid-scale wind development that was the very first "Aggregation" deal of its kind.
+Projects like these have served as the first steps toward achieving our RE100 commitment -- without the use of offsets or unbundled RECs to reach our RE goals.
 These actions will stabilize long-term OpEx, reduce energy costs, minimize risk from grid dependence on fossil fuels, and reduce emissions owned by Adobe in the region.